Creative Commons License

 Scottrade, an online trading company, has informed its customers that the company's electronic checking provider, TROY Group, suffered a security breach which compromised personal data including names, driver's licenses, bank account and bank routing numbers and trading account numbers.
 The TROY Group acknowledged the security breach in an October 25 press release.

-More at Wash Post blog
+Wash Post

 Category: FRAUD ALERTS